 If you discover that the other driver either had no insurance or only had coverage for property damage, your first course of action should be to determine whether you added the UM/UIM coverage to your policy.
-Don’t expect your insurance agent to volunteer that information—the insurer maximized its profit by minimizing its payouts.
+Don’t expect your insurance agent to volunteer that information—the insurer maximizes its profit by minimizing its payouts.
 Instead, it’s a good idea to hire an experienced attorney who can review your policy and clarify your coverage.

 Are There Other Potential Defendants?

 When you have been injured in a motor vehicle accident, you may be able to take legal action against anyone who acted negligently.
 That may include: